-The speed-controlled pump, integrated into many table-top models and some free-standing models, enables the speed and thus the pressure of the thermal fluid to be controlled and hence optimally matched to the specified application.
+The speed-controlled pump integrated into table-top models enables the speed or the pressure of the thermal fluid to be controlled and hence optimally matched to the specified application.
+On free-standing models with higher pumping and cooling capacities, this function can be performed by the external, optional VPC module.

-The self-optimizing cascade control delivers optimal controller results for regulating levels up and down, both with setpoint changes and also with exothermic reactions.
+The self-optimizing cascade control delivers (from E-Grade Exklusiv) optimal controller results for regulating levels up and down.
 Temperature control can be either a-periodic or with a slight overshoot (faster).